 - Impose confinement to provinces or municipalities, if required, across a region

 With nighttime mobility restrictions, only those people who are going to work or returning from work, or who travel due to force majeure, such as for a medical emergency or to care for a dependent person, are allowed to be out.
-Full details of the measures covered by the state of alarm have been published in the Boletín Oficial del Estado (BOE).
+Full details of the measures covered by the state of alarm were published in the Boletín Oficial del Estado (BOE).

 Since 14 August, Spain had already imposed strict new measures on nightlife across the whole country – as well as a ban on smoking outside, where social distancing cannot be maintained.
 The wearing of face masks also remains obligatory.
 Each region of Spain has imposed the nightlife and socialising restrictions following their own timetables.
 Some regions have made the recommended restrictions even tighter.